 - How long does it take to fall pregnant after stopping contraception?

 Most women will usually begin to ovulate normally and have menstrual periods a month or two after they stop using the pill or most forms of birth control.
 However, for others it may take longer.
 In most instances this is just the normal delays in the process of conception.
 There is a common misconception that there are problems conceiving post contraception, or even possible negative side effects.
 The truth of the matter is that your body needs a bit of time to adjust and in most cases, pregnancy will happen when your body is ready to conceive.

 You may have heard that falling pregnant immediately after birth control could have side effects that lead to a negative impact on the health of your baby, however there is no scientific evidence to support this theory.

-How is my fertility affected by different forms of contraception?
+- How is my fertility affect by different forms of contraception?

 Ceasing some forms of contraception may cause a slightly longer delay in returning to your regular ovulation pattern, while others will have little or no impact at all.
 Often the largest change in fertility that occurs after prolonged use of contraception is the natural change in egg quality over time due to aging, and the time it naturally takes to conceive.
 It is a good idea to keep this in mind whilst trying to conceive.

 Here is a general guide to some of the most common contraceptive methods, and how they can affect a woman’s fertility levels once stopped:

 - The Pill: In most instances, your fertility will return to your usual level within two months when your menstrual cycle resumes.